tothuhien/lsd2/README.md

 Note that if the internal nodes don't have labels, then they can be defined by mrca of at least two tips, for example n1 is mrca(A,D)

-## Caution in using variance

-Simulation data show that using variance (option `-v`) gives better result on strict clock data.
+## Using variances

-However for relaxed clock data, variances may not necessarily be linear with the branch lengths.
-In this case, you can try to reduce the effect of variances by increasing parameter `-b` (which is 0.1 by default).
-This parameter (between 0 and 1) should be adjusted based on the distribution of your branch lengths, and normally a bit greater than the smallest branch length.
-The bigger it is the less effect of branch lengths on variances.
-Using variance is still useful though to penalize long branch lengths.
-Also, option `-v 2` may only be usefull with strict clock tree.
+Variance is used to penalize long branch lengths.
+The variance formula of each branch v_i is proprtion to (b_i + b), where b (specified by option -b) is the pseudo constant added to adjust the dependency of variances to branch lengths.
+This parameter is a positive number < 1, and by defaul is the median branch length.
+It could be adjusted based on how much your input tree is relaxed.
+The smaller it is, the more variances are linear to branch lengths, which is more appropriate for strict clock tree.
+The bigger it is the less dependent of branch lengths on variances, which may be better for relaxed tree.
+Also, option `-v 2` may only be useful with strict clock tree.

 ## Some examples of command lines: